The Art of Effective Delegation: Why Do You Keep Doing EVERYTHING?

 • Enjoyment of the task

-• Fear of losing or surrendering control
+• Fear of losing or surrendering control and decision-making to other staff members

 • Fear of becoming dispensable

-• Lack of trust in staff
+• Lack of trust in team members

 Even “Super-You” needs help and support.
 There is no shame in asking for assistance.
 Push aside the pride and show respect for the talent others can bring to the table.